voorloopnul/awesome-phages/README.md

 - **[RAST](https://rast.nmpdr.org/)** - RAST (Rapid Annotation using Subsystem Technology) is a fully-automated service for annotating complete or nearly complete bacterial and archaeal genomes.
 It provides high quality genome annotations for these genomes across the whole phylogenetic tree.
-- **[Phaster](https://phaster.ca/)** - Rapid identification and annotation of prophage sequences within bacterial genomes and plasmids.

 ##  Miscellaneous

+- **[millardlab](http://millardlab.org/)** - Lab from the University of Leicester focused on bacteriophages with plenty of resources for phage bioinformatics.
+- **[phage.directory](https://phage.directory/)** - Phage Directory curates a database of phage labs, phages, and host strains to advance research and phage therapy.
+- **[phagesdb](https://phagesdb.org/)** - The Actinobacteriophage database, more commonly known as PhagesDB, is a database-backed website that gathers and shares information related to the discovery, characterization and genomics of viruses that prefer to infect Actinobacterial hosts
 - **[PHAGES2050](https://github.com/ptynecki/PHAGES2050)** - a comprehensive AI-based Framework for Phage Research & Therapy
 - **[phage.ai](https://phage.ai/)** - PhageAI is an AI-driven software platform using advanced Machine Learning and Natural Language Processing techniques for deeper understanding of the bacteriophages genomics.
-- **[phagesdb](https://phagesdb.org/)** - The Actinobacteriophage database, more commonly known as PhagesDB, is a database-backed website that gathers and shares information related to the discovery, characterization and genomics of viruses that prefer to infect Actinobacterial hosts
-- **[millardlab](http://millardlab.org/)** - Lab from the University of Leicester focused on bacteriophages with plenty of resources for phage bioinformatics.
-- **[inphared](https://github.com/RyanCook94/inphared)** - Providing up-to-date phage genome databases, metrics and useful input files for a number of bioinformatic pipelines.
 - **[seaphages](https://seaphages.org/)** - SEA-PHAGES is a two-semester, discovery-based undergraduate research course that begins with simple digging in the soil to find new viruses, but progresses through a variety of microbiology techniques and eventually to complex genome annotation and bioinformatic analyses.
-- **[phage.directory](https://phage.directory/)** - Phage Directory curates a database of phage labs, phages, and host strains to advance research and phage therapy.

 ## Kwnologe base